canonical/spark-k8s-toolkit-py/README.md

 ## Contributing

 Canonical welcomes contributions to the `spark8t` toolkit.
-Please check out our [contributor agreement](https://ubuntu.com/legal/contributors) if you're interested in contributing to the solution.
+Please check out our [guidelines](./CONTRIBUTING.md) if you're interested in contributing to the solution.
+Also, if you truly enjoy working on open-source projects like this one and you would like to be part of the OSS revolution, please don't forget to check out the [open positions](https://canonical.com/careers/all) we have at [Canonical](https://canonical.com/).

 ## License
 The `spark8t` toolkit is free software, distributed under the Apache Software License, version 2.0.
 See LICENSE for more information.